AdobeDocs/adobeio-codelabs-custom-events/lessons/lesson3.md

 * The action will be run in the `nodejs:10` [runtime container on I/O Runtime](https://github.com/AdobeDocs/adobeio-runtime/blob/master/reference/runtimes.md)
 * It has some [default params](https://github.com/AdobeDocs/adobeio-runtime/blob/master/guides/creating_actions.md#working-with-parameters) such as `LOG_LEVEL`, `orgId`, `apiKey`, which are automatically available in the `params` object of the action without passing it to the action for every invocation.
 The `final` annotation set as `true` tells that those params are immutable.

-Now let's have a deeper look at the action's source code.
+Now let's have a deeper look at the action's source code from template:
-Also one can find source code [here](https://github.com/AdobeDocs/adobeio-codelab-customevent-demo/blob/master/actions/event/index.js)

 ```javascript
 /*